Stress Resilience: 12 Strategies to Grow Stronger Through Stress

 What Is Stress

 Stress gets a bad reputation.
 However, stress is actually an important function of your body.
 It is your body’s natural defense mechanism against danger and predators.
-When something dangerous or bad happens or about to you, stress prompts to flood your body with hormones in order to escape from or fight the danger off.
+When something dangerous or bad happens or is about to you, stress prompts you to flood your body with hormones in order to escape from or fight the danger off.
 This mechanism is also referred to as the fight-or-flight mechanism.

 According to the American Psychological Association, your autonomic nervous system (ANS), which is a part of your peripheral nervous system, plays an important and direct role in your stress response (1).
 Your ANS has two parts; the sympathetic nervous system (SNS) and the parasympathetic nervous system (PNS).